The Big Italy Bucket List: 50+ Things to See and Do Before You Kick It!

 The Colosseum is an icon of European history.
 Located in Italy’s capital city Rome, this monumental amphitheater was built by the Roman empire between 72 and 80 AD.
 Even today, it maintains its record for being the largest amphitheater every built!

-Book a skip-the-line tour when you visit the Colosseum, and make sure that your ticket includes access to the gladiatorial arena.
+Book a tour when you visit the Colosseum, and make sure that your ticket includes access to the gladiatorial arena — the skip-the-line tour through Get Your Guide below includes both!
 It’s chilling to be able to stand where the gladiators once did almost two thousand years ago!
 Learn about the ever-evolving story of this impressive amphitheater throughout history.
 Marvel at its engineering, design and innovation.